DevOps in banking

 Implementation costs

-Some organizations might see DevOps as a way to cut costs, but that’s not its main goal.
-The true power of DevOps lies in its ability to unlock revenue growth by enabling your organization to deliver greater value to customers.
+Some organizations might see DevOps as a way to reduce costs, but that’s not its main goal.
+The true power of DevOps lies in its ability to unlock revenue growth by enabling the organization to deliver greater value to customers.

 However, implementing DevOps effectively does require dedicated resources and budget.
-This includes new tools, training for your team, and potentially even upgrades to your existing infrastructure.
+This includes new tools, training for the team, and potentially even upgrades to the existing infrastructure.
 Engaging a DevOps team can be highly beneficial in this initial phase.
 Their expertise can help estimate the total budget needed for a complete transition and make sure everything goes well.

 So, there’s potential to reduce costs in the long run, especially in terms of lower maintenance costs after full implementation.
 But it’s important to take all the potential costs mentioned above into account at the very beginning of the process.